TonyMckes/gamestack/README.md

 ## Running Locally

-Once everything is set up, you can run the project development server or tests locally
+Once everything is set up, you can run the project development server locally

 ### Development Server